JuarezCulau/MABA/Docs/Installation.md

 # 2: If you wish to use a GPU (Recommended), you need to also have CUDA and cuDNN installed.
 Please note that CUDA systems only with NVIDIA GPUs, please check the support for your GPU.
+It needs to be compatible with TensorFlow 2.10.0.
+For development, CUDA 11.7 is currently being used.

 # 3: Create a new environment
-First, open Anaconda.
+First, open Anaconda Terminal.
 Then, use the following command.
 ```
 conda create --name MABA
 ```